 b: partial recovery with scar formation

-The extent of a burn describes the affected body surface, which can be estimated easily using certain rules.
+The extent of a burn is described by the area of the affected body surface, which can be estimated using certain rules.
 The size of the palm of an adult is equal to 1% of the body surface area (BSA).
-The Wallace rule of nine is used to divide the body surface area into regions, each equaling 9% of the total BSA:
+The Wallace rule of nines is used to divide the body surface area into regions, each equaling 9% of the total BSA:

-For children, this classification is shifted due to different proportions.
+For children, this classification is different because of the differences in their body proportion.

-The combination of burnt body surface area and degree of burn give the severity level of the burn.
-We always speak of severe burns if
+The combination of the extent of burn and degree of burn allows us to determine the severity of the burn.
+A burn is severe if:

-- the head, hands or feet and the genital region are affected or
+- The head, hands, or feet and genital region are affected

 Severe burns should always be treated in a burn unit.

-- Stabilization of the patient by securing of the airway (if necessary through intubation), ventilation with 100% oxygen, fluid replacement as per the parklands formula.
+- Stabilization of the patient by securing the airway (if necessary through intubation), ventilation with 100% oxygen, fluid replacement as per the Parkland formula

-- Removing of clothing and sterile covering of the wound.
+- Removal of clothing and sterile covering of the wound

-- Further treatments can be carried out in a burns unit or a normal hospital depending on the severity of the burn.
+- Further treatments can be carried out in a burn unit or a normal hospital depending on the severity of the burn

-- Prevention of complications from 48 hours to six months.
+- Prevention of complications from 48 hrs to 6 months

-- Reconstructive surgery, Rehabilitation, Training in the period after 6 months.
+- Reconstructive surgery, rehabilitation, and training in the period after 6 months

 - Cardiac arrhythmia (ventricular fibrillation) and cardiac arrest